jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 Since Java is now ranked number one on the [TIOBE Index](http://www.tiobe.com/tiobe_index), this project aims to be a easy to follow tutorial on all the technologies listed.

-Jump ahead to the various sections in this README.md by using the links below:
+Wait until this webpage fully loads and then jump ahead to the various sections in this README.md by using the links below:

  - [Build instructions](#build-instructions)
  - [Build instructions - OS X](#build-instructions-mac-os-x)